Texas

 Expired ID

 Except for the U.S. citizenship certificate (which does not expire), the identification must be current or have expired within the past four years.
-Voters aged 70 or older may use an expired photo ID listed above regardless of how long it’s been expired, if the identification is otherwise valid.
+Voters aged 70 or older may use an expired photo ID listed above regardless of how long it has been expired, if the identification is otherwise valid.

 Provisional Ballots